foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/bosmer-mage.md

 ***Path of Wisdom:*** *Your Magicka is increased by 50, and your spells and enchantments cost 10% less.*

 You won't have much to your name starting out so you'll have to do things the old fashioned way.
-This will give you enough Magicka to get off your feet without having to invest in it.
+This will give you enough Magicka to get going without having to invest in it.

 <img align="right" width="100" src="/Pictures/sss/builds/the-atronach.webp">